Synerty/synerty-peek/docs/overview/Overview.rst

 ---

-.. note:: Random Fact : Did you know that python can't import packages with hypons in them?
+.. note:: Random Fact : Did you know that python can't import packages with hyphens in them?